-Proposed District Plan Change 43 reviews the General Residential Activity Area provisions and proposes the introduction of two new activity areas, providing for medium density residential development and suburban mixed use in targeted areas.
-The plan change also proposes several consequential changes to related chapters of the District Plan.
+Proposed District Plan Change 43 reviewed the General Residential Activity Area provisions and proposed the introduction of two new activity areas, providing for medium density residential development and suburban mixed use in targeted areas.
+The Plan Change also proposed several consequential changes to related chapters of the District Plan.

-The purpose of the proposed plan change is to provide for greater housing capacity and a wider range of options for housing styles and sizes at medium densities within the existing urban area.
+The purpose of the Plan Change is to provide for greater housing capacity and a wider range of options for housing styles and sizes at medium densities within the existing urban area.
 This could include low-rise apartments and terraced houses in areas that have good access to public transport, shopping, parks and schools, but also minor additional dwellings on smaller sites that do not have the potential for traditional infill.

-At its 4 November 2019 meeting, Huitt City Council approved the proposed plan change, including the proposed amendments, as recommended by the Hearing Panel.
+At its 4 November 2019 meeting, Hutt City Council approved the Plan Change, including the proposed amendments, as recommended by the Hearing Panel.

 Public Notice of Decision (PDF 99 kb)

 Three appeals have been lodged with the Environment Court on the Plan Change.
 The appeals are from KiwiRail Holdings Ltd, Woolworths New Zealand Ltd and Design Network Architecture.